Terms and Conditions

 - “Consumer” - You are a consumer if You are an individual not: (a) registering, registering, using, acquiring, purchasing or planning to use the Requested Domain(s), Hosting package(s) or any other service of Safehosts as part of a business trade or profession; (b) at Your sole discretion, purchasing a Domain Name(s), Hosting package(s) or any other service of Safehosts for financial or commercial gain, including, without limitation, for the sole purpose of placing advertisements on the Domain Name(s), Hosting Service(s) and/or any other service of Safehosts.
 For the sole purchase of Domains, You shall not be treated as a consumer under the contract if You have purchased or are the registered holder of 10 or more Domain Names or if You purchase a Domain Name(s) during a “Sunrise” or “Landrush” period as defined in the Domain Name Conditions for the Domain Name Registry.

-- “Client System” - the Client’s computer system upon which the Software is loaded or otherwise in connection with which the Services are provided
+- “Client System” - the Client’s computer or network system connected to Safehosts network, upon which the Services are provided

 - “Conditions” - these conditions (in five parts) to be read in conjunction with the Order Confirmation(s)